sween/CCA-Study-Guide/README.md

 # Top of Mind

+Cilium provides various entities (most of which map to special identities):

+host: the local host (and local containers running in host networking mode)
+remote-node: any node in the cluster (or containers running on host networking mode on these nodes) other than host
+kube-apiserver: the Kube API server
+cluster: any network endpoints inside the local cluster (endpoints, host, remote-host, and init)
+init: all endpoints in bootstrap phase (no security identity yet)
+health: Cilium's health endpoints (one per node)
+unmanaged: endpoints not managed by Cilium
+world: all endpoints outside of the cluster
+all: anything

+All these entities can be used in Cilium Network Policies by using the toEntities or fromEntities keys.

 *Cilium KVStore mesh*

 KVStoreMesh is an extension of Cluster Mesh.
 It caches the information obtained from the remote clusters in a local kvstore (such as etcd), to which all local Cilium agents connect. _This is different from vanilla Cluster Mesh, where each agent directly pulls the information from the remote clusters_.
 KVStoreMesh enables improved scalability and isolation.